Mools222/FXGLvania/README.md

 To run this game you must have either "Java SE Development Kit 10.0.2" or "Java SE Runtime Environment 10.0.2" installed. https://www.oracle.com/technetwork/java/javase/downloads/java-archive-javase10-4425482.html

+## 1. How the game works

+Find and kill the last boss to complete the game.

+Controls:
+- W: Jump
+- A: Walk left
+- D: Walk right
+- Left click: Attack
+- Right click: Block certain projectiles

+## 2. How the game was developed

+The game code was developed by doing these three things: Reading the wiki (github.com/AlmasB/FXGL/wiki), reading code examples (github.com/AlmasB/FXGL & github.com/AlmasB/FXGLGames/) and general exploring of the classes and interfaces contained in the FXGL library.
+The graphics and sounds were found on different websites (e.g. spritedatabase.net & spriters-resource.com).
+The map was created in Tiled Map Editor (mapeditor.org).

 ## 1. Hvordan spillet fungerer